Creating a Simple Chat Application in .NET - Step-by-Step Guide

 }

-Within the ChatPage.aspx, once you type the message that is to be sent and when you click the Send button, you need to add the message that is typed.
-You check the text box for that purpose and if it contains any text you just add the message to the static array.
+Within the ChatPage.aspx, once you type the message to be sent and click the Send button, you'll need to add the message to the static array.
+You check the textbox for content, and if it contains any text, you add the message to the array.

 private void Send_Click(object sender, System.EventArgs e)